CAMEO ( Come And Meet Each Other) meets in the coffee bar area of the Hilltop Centre at church.

 We are always pleased to meet newcomers to the group and you will find a very warm welcome if you would like to join us one week.

-We have six ladies who faithfully help us by making and serving tea and refreshments and we are grateful for their commitment and time that they offer to help us each Tuesday afternoon.
+We have a number of volunteers who faithfully help us by making and serving tea and refreshments and we are grateful for their commitment and time that they offer to help us each Tuesday afternoon.
 We continue with our structured afternoon’s play songs and crafts.
 Lesley continues to wonderfully come up with interesting craft sessions, which connect with our story times.
 This is a lovely communal part of our session.

 Our songs and story time tends to include more Jesus songs than in the past and also chances for giving thanks; this has met with favourable comments from a number of the regular Mums.
 We do not apologise that we are a Christian group and that Christian teaching is a part of what we do.

-We often have new families come to us and they are warmly welcomed by us and our lovely regulars; they hear about Cameo from the Mummy and Me magazine, or from Mums Net and through word of mouth.
+We often have new families come to us and they are warmly welcomed by us and our lovely regulars; they hear about Cameo in various ways including social media and through word of mouth.
 We encourage a very friendly, social atmosphere and make every effort to talk to and include all who come, particularly those who come on their own.
 We have been and continue to be blessed with lots of friendships, past and present, and we pray that we will continue to be a blessing to our community.
 We have moved into the coffee bar area which is a lovely place to meet.
-It is bright and warm but also practical, the tea ladies are able to be there with us and this is a plus for all.
+It is bright and warm but also practical, the volunteers who make the refreshments are able to be there with us and this is a plus for all.
 Our store cupboards are easily accessible which makes, setting up and putting away at the end of the session, great news for Lesley and me!

 We continue to thank God that he has chosen us to do his work at Cameo.